25 Tips to Lose Weight Fast

 What Is Obesity?

-I know that the acceptance culture of being proud of our bodies, no matter the size or shape, is wonderful, but obesity is a condition that is unhealthy, and it can be life-threatening.
+I know that the acceptance culture of being proud of our bodies, no matter the size or shape, is lovely, but obesity is a condition that is unhealthy and can be life-threatening.

 Obesity can also be treated without employing extreme, risky, and expensive methods.